VezertVezert

 • yoursite.com/services/ — services overview

-• yoursite.com/services/ — specific service
+• yoursite.com/services/web-design/ — specific service

-• yoursite.com/services/case-study-name/ — related case study
+• yoursite.com/portfolio/case-study-name/ — related case study

 Here's what to avoid: